kevin-savaliya/kevin-savaliya/README.md

 ### 👨‍💻 About Me

-- 🎓 Final-year MCA student at Nirma University with a strong academic foundation (CGPA: 8.75).
+- 🎓 Final-year MCA student at Nirma University with a strong academic foundation.
 - 💡 Passionate about solving complex problems through innovative software solutions.
 - 🔧 Experienced in building real-world mobile and web applications.
 - ☁️ Trained in cloud-native development, containerization, and secure backend systems.
 - 🌱 Always exploring new technologies in AI, IoT, and scalable app design.

----

-### 💼 Experience

-- 🏢 **Zirozen Software Corporation LLP**
-  *MERN Stack Intern (2025, Ahmedabad)*
-  Developed Doctor Management System and Flutter-based mobile apps for patient engagement.

-- 🏢 **Corange Lab Solution**
-  *Flutter Developer Intern (2023–2024, Surat)*
-  Delivered multiple mobile applications including:
-  - Medzo: Medicine Review App
-  - Medic: Medicine E-commerce
-  - SplitX: Expense Manager

 ---